Home Refresh: How To Paint Over Painted Cabinets

 So how do you know which one it is?
 You need to do a little paint testing.
 Try wiping a small area of your cabinet with rubbing alcohol.
 If the paint comes off, it’s water-based.
 If not, you’re probably dealing with oil-based paint.
 In the case of oil-based paint or lacquer, a primer is necessary to ensure your new paint adheres properly.

 For expert guidance, consult with professionals like Two Brothers Painting, who bring unparalleled expertise to architectural finishing and kitchen cabinet refinishing.
+We know paint so well that we can typically tell you what kind of paint is on your cabinets by sight alone.

 can you paint over painted cabinets

-4 FAQs About Painting Already Painted Cabinets
+6 FAQs About Painting Already Painted Cabinets

 #2: Does the Type of Paint You Use Matter?